 For the first time in over a decade, Fire Emblem is back on a home console in the form of Fire Emblem: Three Houses on the Nintendo Switch.
 Despite Fire Emblem having risen to prominence in the west with Fire Emblem: Awakening back in 2012, I never found myself tinkering with the series too often, and oh boy, what a huge mistake was I making.
 Akin to a favourite series of mine Valkyria Chronicles, Fire Emblem: Three Houses manages to mix its excellent strategic gameplay with equally brilliant storytelling, allowing it to serve as a perfect starting point for those wanting to jump in to the series, while also catering to the hardcore demographic that made the franchise what it is today.

 Fire Emblem: Three Houses quickly plunges the player into the thick of things.
 After watching a cutscene depicting a battle that once took place in the land of Fódlan, your player avatar Byleth is introduced to a mysterious young girl who has lost her memory.
-After chatting to the mysterious girl and determining your gender (not easy in this day and age), birthdate and new name if you don’t fancy the default name, you awake from a dream, setting the story into motion. and his/her father Jeralt come across a trio of teens who are being attacked by thieves.
+After chatting to the mysterious girl and determining your gender, birthdate and new name if you don’t fancy the default name, you awake from a dream, setting the story into motion. and his/her father Jeralt come across a trio of teens who are being attacked by thieves.
 After quickly ridding of the enemy, Byleth and Jeralt agree to come back with the teens to Garreg Mach Monastery, a large headquarters run by the Church of Seiros, where Jeralt is an esteemed Knight.

 Byleth is a badass looking dude